Ngô Đình Cẩn: Buddhist crisis

 Cẩn was considered the most secular of the four Ngô brothers who controlled Vietnam's domestic affairs.
 With the appointment of elder brother Thục as the Archbishop of Huế in 1961, Cẩn became less influential as Thục aggressively blurred the distinction between church and state.
 In early 1963, Nhu sent an emissary from Saigon telling Cẩn to retire and leave for Japan.
 Unrest erupted in the summer of 1963.
 After the flying of Vatican flags was permitted at a celebration for the anniversary of Thục's consecration as a bishop, the flying of Buddhist flags on 8 May to commemorate Vesak – the birth of Gautama Buddha – was banned.
 Cẩn's subordinates ordered government forces to fire on the unarmed Buddhist crowd protesting the ban, killing nine.
 Cẩn believed the United States, whose relations with South Vietnam had become strained, caused an explosion during the Vesak shootings, to destabilise his family's regime.

 Another notable religious incident occurred in the central region under Cẩn's rule in 1963.
-A hugely oversized carp was found swimming in a small pond near the central city of Đà Nẵng.
+An oversized carp was found swimming in a small pond near the central city of Đà Nẵng.
 Local Buddhists began to believe that the fish was a reincarnation of one of Gautama Buddha's disciples.
 As pilgrimages to the pond became larger and more frequent, so did disquiet among Cẩn's district chief and his subordinates.
 The local law enforcement agencies mined the pond, but the fish survived.
 They raked the pond with machine gun fire, but the fish again survived.
 To deal with the tenacious fish, they called in the Army of the Republic of Vietnam Special Forces, led by Colonel Lê Quang Tung under the direction of Nhu.
 The grenading of the pond finally killed the carp.
 The killing had the unintended effect of increasing the public profile of the carp, with newspapers across the world running stories about the miraculous fish.
 Army of the Republic of Vietnam (ARVN) helicopters began landing at the site, with paratroopers filling their bottles with water that they believed to be magical.

 Downfall and arrest

 Sparked by the killings in Huế on Vesak, the Buddhists organised nationwide mass protests against the religious bias of the Diệm regime throughout the summer of 1963, demanding religious equality.
 The protests were met with brutal crackdowns, including ARVN Special Forces attacks on Buddhist pagodas which left hundreds missing, presumed dead.
 As public discontent heightened, a group of ARVN officers planned and carried out a US-backed coup in November.
-This came about after Cẩn's protégé Tôn Thất Đính, a 37-year-old who became the youngest-ever general in the ARVN due to his loyalty to the Diệm regime, switched sides and helped the coup when his corps was expected to remain loyal.
+This came about after Cẩn's protégé Tôn Thất Đính switched sides and helped the coup when his corps was expected to remain loyal.
 Diệm and Nhu were executed at the conclusion of the coup.